nigeljohnson73/neoclock/README.md

 You will need 3 bits of wire about 125mm for the LED strip connection, and 2 about 65mm for the power.

+### Stretch goals

+I have a [Pimoroni Pirate Audio hat](https://shop.pimoroni.com/products/pirate-audio-mini-speaker?variant=31189753692243) that I want to integrate somehow... but can't at the moment.
+Any clues, please let me know.

 ## Wiring
 There is nothing magical about the wiring, if you have headers, use them, if not, solder wires.
 I wired mine us as follows: